-In SFY 2010, MSDE compared actual performance data to the State targets for each child outcome area.
+In SFY 2011, MSDE compared child outcome performance data to the State targets for each child outcome area.
 The statewide performance for the three child outcomes was slightly less than the State targets.

-For SFY 2011, MITP is changing the testing methodology for measuring and reporting on child outcomes.
-The methodology currently utilized, beginning on 7/1/2010, is the Child Outcome Summary Form (COSF) that considers multiple sources of information as opposed to the administration of one or two assessment instruments at entry and exit.
-The COSF includes assessment results, but also gathers input from families, service providers, medical care providers and other caregivers.
-The COSF is also currently completed by the IFSP team at entry into the early intervention program and at exit from the program.
-Developmental progress is measured and the results are cross-walked to the federal child outcomes.
-The COSF methodology is used to measure developmental progress in 44 other states and territories.
+In SFY 2011, MITP changed the testing methodology for measuring and reporting on child outcomes.
+The COS considers multiple sources of information as opposed to the administration of one or two assessment instruments at entry and exit.
+The COS includes assessment results, but also gathers input from families, service providers, medical care providers and other caregivers.
+The COS is completed by IFSP teams at entry into the early intervention program and at exit from the program.
+Developmental progress is measured and the results are crosswalked to the above federal child outcomes.